 Jacob joined Project Citizenship in May 2016 as a summer program intern.
 He is a rising senior at Tufts University pursuing a Bachelor’s degree in Psychology.
 He grew up in Washington D.C. and has also spent time living in Honduras and Chile.
 Jacob speaks Spanish and is eager to play a role in helping immigrants from around the world take the invaluable step of becoming naturalized.

 Noor joined Project Citizenship in spring 2016 as a legal intern.
 Noor is a law student at the Suffolk University Law School.
 He is originally from Jordan, and he moved to the States few Years ago to pursue his dream to become an immigration and international lawyer.
 Last summer, Noor worked at the Embassy of Jordan in Washington, D.C. with Mr. Amjad Al-Mbideen, the Council of the Jordanian Embassy in Washington, D.C. as one of the deputies under the Ambassador of Jordan.
 While in D.C.
 Noor worked on a range of projects such as conducting research for the extradition treaty between the U.S and Jordan, as well as various women’s rights policies in the Middle East region.
 After his time in D.C., he traveled back to Jordan where he worked in the legal office of the Prime Minster of Jordan.
-There, he worked with different human rights agencies to develop a refugee’s rights policy and educational and work programs for them.
+There, he worked with different human rights agencies.

 Annalise is a Boston College Graduate School of Social Work Intern at Project Citizenship.
 During her undergraduate years at Arizona State University, she studied Sociology with a minor in Nonprofit Leadership and Management and studied abroad in Costa Rica and Peru.
 After college, she served two years as an AmeriCorps Public Ally in Phoenix, Arizona, including one year spent serving in a shelter for youth who cross the border alone.
 Her interest in immigration work stems from her time in the shelter, as well as her time abroad.
 She is studying Macro Social Work with a concentration on Children, Youth and Families.